ckarakoc/codewars/README.md

 - Implement logging properly
 - Preprocess the README files a bit more
 - Triangles on sortable table (▲▼▾▴)
+- Make it so that updating already created (older) html/README files will be easier.
+- Change the cdn stylesheets to be local, so that you can update it easier.
 <br>
 <br>